 - (a) Officers participate in two qualified retirement plans: the Apache Corporation 401(k) Savings Plan provides a match up to the first 8% of base pay and incentive bonus, and the Apache Corporation Money Purchase Retirement Plan provides an annual 6% Company contribution.
 Additionally, officers can elect to participate in the Apache Corporation Non-Qualified Retirement/Savings Plan to defer beyond the limits in the Apache Corporation 401(k) Savings Plan and continue Company contributions, which exceed the limits in the qualified plans.
-The APA Deferred Delivery Plan allows officers the ability to defer income in the form of deferred units from the vesting of RSUs under the Company's 2007 Omnibus Equity Compensation Plan, 2011 Omnibus Equity Compensation Plan, and 2016 Omnibus Compensation Plan.
+The APA Deferred Delivery Plan allows officers the ability to defer income in the form of deferred units from the vesting of RSUs under the Company's 2016 Omnibus Compensation Plan.
 The contributions into both non-qualified plans are reported in the Non-Qualified Deferred Compensation Table.
 The Company does not have a defined benefit plan for U.S. employees. - (b) APA provides U.S. employees with two times their base salary under group term life insurance.
 Executives receive the first \$50,000 of coverage under the same group term life insurance plan, and the remaining amount to bring them up to two times salary is provided in the form of universal life insurance policies. - (c) These amounts are for use of corporate aircraft.
 During this fiscal year, the Board required Mr. Christmann to use the Company's aircraft for all air travel for security reasons and to facilitate efficient business travel, unless good business judgment required otherwise.
 Even though the Company considers these costs a necessary business expense rather than a perquisite, in line with SEC guidance, the table includes the amounts attributable to each NEO's personal aircraft usage.
 Executives are not reimbursed for the taxes on the income attributable to the personal use of corporate aircraft.
 The methodology for the valuation of non-integral use of corporate aircraft for disclosure in the Summary Compensation Table, in compliance with SEC guidance, calculates the incremental cost to the Company for personal use of the aircraft based on the cost of fuel and oil per hour of flight; trip-related inspections, repairs, and maintenance; crew travel expenses; on-board catering; trip-related flight planning services; landing, parking, and hangar fees; supplies; passenger ground transportation; and other variable costs.
 Additionally, the value of trips attributable to philanthropic interests was included, even though they are seen as contributing to the goodwill of the Company.
 In addition, Standard Industry Fare Level tables, published by the Internal Revenue Service, are used to determine the amount of compensation income that is imputed to the executive for tax purposes for personal use of corporate aircraft. - (d) In addition to the benefits for which all employees are eligible, the Company also covers the cost of a comprehensive annual physical and the full cost of enhanced long-term disability coverage for executive officers. - (e) These amounts reflect payments made to qualified non-profit organizations under the Company's Workplace Giving Program to match donations made by the officer.
 The administration of the Workplace Giving Program may result in reported amounts in excess of the annual matching limit, when a donation is made by an officer in one fiscal year, but the Company matching donation is not processed until the next fiscal year.
-Additional information about the Workplace Giving Program is provided in the Director Compensation section below.
+Additional information about the Workplace Giving Program is provided in the Compensation Discussion and Analysis section above. - (5) Ms. Henderson was appointed as Executive Vice President, Exploration of the Company effective in January 2023.
+She was not an NEO for 2022 or 2021.